krinj/py-hanabi/REPORT.md

 The matrix will be 5 x 5.
 Finally, it can compute a heuristic value for how playable or how discardable an unknown card is, by summing the product of each element's probability with its ratings.

-The matrix will be produced with the following procedure, for each unknown card in the player's hand:
+The matrix will be produced with the following procedure, for each unknown card *C* in the player's hand:

-* First, a duplicate of the initial deck is used as the starting pool.
+* First, a duplicate of the initial deck is used as the starting pool, *P*.
-* All cards from the discard pile, fireworks pile, and observed in all other players' hands are removed from this pool.
+* All cards from the discard pile, fireworks pile, and observed in all other players' hands are removed from *P*.
-* The pool is further updated according to the hints received by this card.
-* Finally, the card will also have a history of hints that it was present for, but not targeted for.
-This means that it can also eliminate a lot of options from the pool.
+* If this card (*C*) has received a hint, then remove all cards from *P* that do not share the same color/number as the hint received.
+* If *C* was in the player's hand during a hint, but did not actually receive the hint, then remove that hint's color and number from *P*.
+* Finally, iterate through each color-value combination (c, v).
+The probability of any particular color combination is **the count of (c, v) still in *P*, divided by the total number of cards still in *P*.**
-* Now we have a matrix of all possible cards that this unknown card could be.
+* Now, for card *C* we have a probability matrix for each possible color-value combination.
+* For each color-value combination, we can also calculate the play rating.
+If the card can immediately be played (according to the fireworks state), give it a score of `1.0`.
+If it cannot be played, the score is `0.0`.
+* The total *play rating* of *C* is then the sum of **playRating(c, v) * probability(c, v)** for each (c, v) combination.

 #### Gameplay Policy